Youngest(12) has been suffering with leg pains for the past few weeks, limping around, unable to take part in PE and has had a lot of time off school.

 She checked over the last set of blood tests and realised that the paediatrician had missed some important tests. and so ordered a fresh batch.

-She instead, made him out a prescription for anaesthetic cream, which we had filled, applied and then waited 45 minutes for it to take effect.
+She instead, made out a prescription for anaesthetic cream, which we had filled, applied and then waited 45 minutes for it to take effect.

 Armed with a test-distracting "Where's Wally" the blood was duly taken and within three days, we had the answer.